gabricc/typescript-journey/01intro/TypeScriptBasics.md

 userInput = 42; // Also valid
 ```

+Union types allow a variable to hold values of multiple types.
+This is useful when a value could legitimately be of different types, like an ID that could be either a string or a number.

 ## 7. Literal Types
 ```typescript
 let alignment: "left" | "right" | "center";
 alignment = "left"; // Valid
 alignment = "top"; // Error!
 ```

+Literal types are more specific than just primitive types.
+Here, `alignment` can only be one of these three specific strings.
+This is great for values that should only come from a fixed set of options.

 ## 8. Type Aliases
 ```typescript